orbforge/orb-docs/docs/setup-sensor/mikrotik.md

 - Monitor CPU usage via **System > Resources**
 - Consider upgrading to a more powerful device if issues persist

+### Updating the Container

+Unfortunately, RouterOS does not support a mechanism for easily updating to the latest version of the Orb image-- automated or otherwise.
+The solution is to delete the container and make a new container with the same configuration, which will pull the :latest tagged image from Docker Hub.
+As we set up persistent storage, you will not need to re-link and your history will be preserved.

 ### Container Shell Access Issues

 If you cannot access the container shell: